 Skip to main content

-The Operation Registry is the core of Conductor’s plugin system.
+The Plugin Registry is the core of Conductor’s plugin system.
 It’s a global singleton that stores all operations (built-in and custom) and makes them available across all contexts.

 Key Concepts